-I thought Julie at Lovely Little Kitchen was pure genius making the glaze with applesauce and powdered sugar.
+I think Julie at Lovely Little Kitchen is pure genius making the glaze with applesauce and powdered sugar.
 After letting the bread cool 15 minutes or so, the glaze soaks into it and creates a wonderfully sweet topping to a not-too-sweet bread.
 It’s wonderful!

 While taking photos, I ate two slices…can’t have an end piece in the picture, right?
 Then I had to taste a regular piece so I could intelligently (ahem) review it for you.
 It was all I could do to keep from eating a couple of more.
 See how moist?

 - 1 C. old-fashioned oats

 - 1 1/2 tsp. cinnamon

 - 1 1/2 tsp. baking powder

 - 1 C. sugar

 - 2/3 C. powdered sugar